getsops/sops/README.rst

 ``vault/*`` into Vault's KV store under the path ``secrets/sops/``, files under ``aws-secrets/*`` into AWS Secrets Manager as JSON secrets, and files under ``aws-params/*`` into AWS Parameter Store as SecureString parameters.
 For the files that will be published to S3 and GCS, it will decrypt them and re-encrypt them using the ``F69E4901EDBAD2D1753F8C67A64535C4163FB307`` pgp key.
-Files published to Vault, AWS Secrets Manager, and AWS Parameter Store will be decrypted and stored as plaintext JSON data.
+Files published to Vault will be decrypted and stored as plaintext JSON data.
+Files published to AWS Secrets Manager and AWS Parameter Store will be decrypted and stored as JSON data encrypted by AWS KMS.

 You would deploy a file to S3 with a command like: ``sops publish s3/app.yaml``